Let stand for 10 minutes: - 2 packages of yeast

 .

-An oliebol (Dutch pronunciation: [ˈoːlibɔl], plural About this sound oliebollen ) (also olykoek) is a traditional Dutch and Belgian food.
+An oliebol (Dutch pronunciation: [ˈoːlibɔl], plural oliebollen (help·info)) (also olykoek) is a traditional Dutch and Belgian food.
 They are called oliebollen (literally: oil spheres) in the Netherlands, while in Belgium they are also called smoutebollen (literally: lard balls although the real "smout" is of rapeseed oil) and croustillons (loosely: crispies) in French.
 In English they are more commonly known as Dutch Doughnuts or Dutchies.
 In the distant region of Istria, now split into the countries of Italy, Croatia and Slovenia, a variation of this dish is called fritole, fritule and blinci.
 In Serbia they are called uštipci.

 .